-Most people find the process of buying a house complicated and difficult to understand, with paperwork and lots of industry jargon meaning that they have little idea what the process actually entails.
+Most people find the process of buying a house complicated, and paperwork and industry jargon can make it difficult to understand exactly what the process actually entails.

-It is the steps in between that I will try and shed some light on for you.
+It is the steps in between that can be confusing and which we will try and shed some light on.

-Firstly, it is important to find a conveyancer (i.e. a solicitor or other legally qualified individual).
-It is important that you like and trust this person as they will manage the transaction on your behalf.
-They will communicate, on your behalf with all the relevant parties.
+Firstly, it is important to find a conveyancer to assist you (i.e. a solicitor or other legally qualified individual).
+It is important that you like and trust this person as they will manage the transaction on your behalf and will communicate with all the relevant parties.

-Once your conveyancer has received your instructions to act for them they will request copies of documentation from the seller’s conveyancer including the draft contract and the title to the property.
-They will then examine the documents for any problems and raise these with the seller’s conveyancer.
+Once your conveyancer has received your instructions they will request copies of documentation from the seller’s conveyancer, including the draft contract and the title to the property.
+They will then examine the documents and raise any problems with the seller’s conveyancer.

-Even with the documents from the seller, it’s important to investigate the property.
-A surveyor will assess the structure and condition of the property.
-Your conveyancer will also arrange for searches to be conducted from the local authority.
+Notwithstanding the documents from the seller, it is important to independently investigate the property.
+A surveyor will assess the structure and condition of the property and your conveyancer will also arrange for searches to be conducted from the local authority.
 Enquiries will also be made of the local water authority to find out if the property is at risk of subsidence or flooding.